kyungkwon01/pwa-text-editor/README.md

 ## Usage

-In the application, you are able to enter text or code snippets.
-Once entered in the text editor, it will be saved into the Database.
-It will GET all the text entered when refreshed, reopened, or offline.
+You can effortlessly enter text or code snippets in the text editor.
+Any content you type or paste will be automatically saved into the application's database.
+This means that your data is persistently stored, and you won't lose your work even when you refresh the page, reopen the application, or use it in an offline mode.

-There is a button on the top left corner `Install!`.
-This will download the application on to your local machine, allowing the user to use it without using the browser.
+To enhance your user experience, we offer an option to install the Text Editor PWA directly onto your local machine.
+You'll find the "Install!" button conveniently located in the top left corner of the application.
+By clicking this button, you can download and install the application, allowing you to use it as a standalone application on your device.
+This means you can enjoy all the application's features without relying on a web browser.

+Give it a try and make your text editing tasks more efficient and accessible!

 ## Technologies Used